aman1391/redhat_kaggle/README.md

 - Q2
 - Q3
 - Q4

-to over come the overfiting i predictedd this 8 train with the test and scured a score of 0.991533(by taking the geometric mean of the predicted value) , and this all thing was done in the sparse matrix , and then i took the weighted average with earlier script which was giving 0.991647 , and secured a rank of 198 (~top 10%) and hopefully my first bronze medal out of 2302 teams.
+to over come the overfiting i predict this 8 train with the test and scured a score of 0.991533(by taking the geometric mean of the predicted value)(public leaderboard) , and this all thing was done in the sparse matrix , and then i took the weighted average with earlier script which was giving 0.991647 , and secured a rank of 198 (~top 10%) and a score of 0.991750 and hopefully my first bronze medal out of 2302 teams.
 I must say this one month i learnt alot and want to learn from the fellow kagglers / master / grandmaster .